Exploring the Puget Sound by Boat

 Above is the view of the marina we stayed at.

-This was the first day in over a week where we did not have smoke in the air from all the west coast wildfires.
+This was the first day in over a week that we did not have smoke in the air from all the West Coast wildfires.
 We finally had some much-needed rain.

 And here’s the reason we stayed in Bremerton.
 This is one of my favorite places to shop for vintage goodies.
 The vendors are so wonderful and the prices are very reasonable.
 If you are a local, I highly recommend it.